Cranberry citrus sorbet is so refreshing on a summer day. It’s so easy to make my 12-year old did most of the work. And, it’s packed with vitamin C!

 Cassie did all the zesting, squeezing, measuring, and stirring.

 Place all ingredients in a heavy saucepan over medium-high heat, until sugar is dissolved and mixture is heated, about five minutes.

-Place in a 9 x 13 inch metal baking pan.
+Pour the mixture into a 9 x 13 inch metal baking pan.
 I lined mine with saran wrap for easy clean up.

 Place in freezer and freeze for 3 hours, stirring once every hour.
 I just left mine in the freezer for 3 hours without stirring.
 Makes 6 servings.

 ok, so Cassie tried it,

 we all had some,

 At least we all did until Cassie got her first bit of zest.

 But she tried it, that’s all we can ask.